Azure/azure-iot-sdk-node/digitaltwins/device/devdoc/digital_twin_client.md

 # azure-iot-digitaltwins-device.DigitalTwinClient Requirements

 ## Overview
-`DigitalTwinClient` provides api to add interfaceInstances (named interfaces), and then send telemetry and  those interfaceInstances with the IoT Hub.
+`DigitalTwinClient` provides api to add components (named interfaces), and then send telemetry and  those components with the IoT Hub.
 The Digital Twin Client instantiates methods on the various Digital Twin Types to perform telemetry and property value reports.
-In addition, it provides the ability to receive command invocations from service side requests as well as notification of updates to write enabled properties in the interfaceInstances.
+In addition, it provides the ability to receive command invocations from service side requests as well as notification of updates to write enabled properties in the components.

 ## Example usage